You are here

 PSA Annual Conference

-The PSA is delighted to announce that our 73rd Annual Conference, convened by the University of Liverpool, will be held from 3 – 5 April 2023.
+Our 73rd Annual Conference, “Political Futures”, convened by the University of Liverpool, will take place from 3 – 5 April 2023.

-A series of global political shocks in the early 2020s have triggered intense discussion of future political orders, priorities and possibilities.
-In different ways, Covid-19, COP26 and the war in Ukraine all underline the limitations of contemporary politics, while providing stark reminders of how today’s political actions will shape humanity’s future.
+A series of global political shocks in the early 2020s triggered intense discussion of future political orders, priorities and possibilities.
+Covid-19, COP26, the war in Ukraine and the current climate within UK government all underline the limitations of contemporary politics - while providing stark reminders of how today’s political actions will shape humanity’s future.

 - future political responses to critical risks and vulnerabilities

 - the future of political science and international relations as academic disciplines

 Building on the successful format introduced in York for PSA 2022, we are offering a ‘hybrid’ event whereby paper givers, and others, can attend in person or online.
 Remote attendance will enable access by those PSA members, as well as international scholars, who may find attending an in-person conference challenging.
 We are hoping to welcome approximately 600+ in-person guests and to accommodate up to 200 digital delegates.

 Each panel will be held in a dedicated room at the conference venue, as well as on Zoom, with paper givers delivering their presentations both in-person and online supported by a conference assistant.
 In light of feedback from this year, the Chair (and preferably the Discussant) for each panel must be physically present in the room.
 We are not planning to accommodate any entirely online panels or panels comprising entirely PhD students.

 - 1 December to 3 February: Early-Bird registration *

 - 4 February to 27 March: Standard registration